DOPPLER VET BP

 Instructions for use

-6. Inflate the cuff with the sphygmomanometer to block the artery until you hear no sound.
+5. Inflate the cuff with the sphygmomanometer until the pulsatile blood flow is no longer audible.